Maruti's mega car plants lean on new tech to be future-ready

-NEW DELHI: With one car rolling out every 12 seconds — over 2,400 robots aiding 20,000 workers — Maruti Suzuki India’s mega car factories at Gurugram and Manesar are embracing new technologies to keep pace with demands of the 21st century.
+NEW DELHI, June 25: With one car rolling out every 12 seconds — over 2,400 robots aiding 20,000 workers — Maruti Suzuki India’s mega car factories at Gurugram and Manesar are embracing new technologies to keep pace with demands of the 21st century.

 It is a far cry from nearly 35 years back, when the company first rolled out the now-discontinued iconic M800 model with around 900 people and negligible automation at the then Gurgaon factory.